buraksagir1/social-media-app/README.md

 1- Clone the repository

-2- Install dependencies:
+2- Go to root of the file in the terminal: cd social-media-app

-cd social-media-app
+3- Install dependencies:
 npm install

-3- Start the project: npm run dev
+4- Start the project: npm run dev

  Future Updates